SpyCloud Alternatives

 Recorded Future is a broad threat intelligence platform.
 It covers geopolitical threats and vulnerability intelligence alongside dark web monitoring.
 It’s built for dedicated threat intelligence teams at large enterprises.
 Credential monitoring is one module inside a much wider platform.

 The trade-off is complexity.
 You’re buying a research platform that requires analyst time to operate.
 If your team has threat intelligence analysts, Recorded Future gives them powerful tools.
-If you just need credential monitoring with document search, it’s likely more platform than you need.
+If you just need credential monitoring with document search, you’re paying for analysts and breadth you won’t use.

 Best for: Organizations that need full-spectrum threat intelligence beyond credential monitoring.